williamtorberntsson/xplanegui/Documentation.md

 Widgets can be placed at positions by managing the **widgetPositions** state which holds a name for a widget at each position.
 The recently pressed widget and position is stored in the states: **activeWidgetArea** and **activeWidget**, and updated with **updateWidgetPosition()**.

+## Known bugs
+- Sometimes the svg (images) does not load when selecting widgets when XPlane is running (maybe not enough resources for computer?)